Roméo et Juliette (musical): Productions

 Multiple productions of the musical have occurred.

 Quebec

 The Quebec production opened at Théâtre Saint-Denis, Montreal in June 2002 with the roles of Roméo and Juliette played by Hugo and Ariane Gauthier respectively.
 Direction and choreography was by Jean Grand-Maître, a former dancer, who along with Gauthier, hails from Aylmer, Quebec.
 Due to differences between Quebec and French audiences, Grand-Maître said that the production would be "completely different" from its French counterpart; maintaining the same music and costumes by Francaise Dominique Borg but employing different choreography and staging.
-Grand-Maître aimed for an intimate performace, in contrast to the "huge" and "much more operatic" French version.
+Grand-Maître aimed for an intimate performance, in contrast to the "huge" and "much more operatic" French version.
 More than 2,000 actors applied to fill the eleven roles with five understudies.
 In the opening month, the Montreal press was highly critical of the music.